pauljacob/DSCapstone2/index.md

 ## 3. The Data

 Our data was the Amazon Mechanical Turk survey scenario responses dataset.
-It's made up of 654 survey participants and represents a sample of the population which we defined as drivers in the USA with a mobile smart device.
+It's made up of 654 survey participants and represents a sample of the population which we defined as drivers in the USA with a smartphone.

 > * In-Vehicle Coupon Recommendation Scenario Response Survey Dataset: [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/603/in+vehicle+coupon+recommendation)